victoriabozo/victoriabozo.github.io/index.md

 # ...rest of the tests...
 ```

-### Log Analysis & Error Classification
+## Log Analysis & Error Classification
 **Goal:** Save server logs for a specific time period and separate errors by code (400 and 500) into individual files for easier analysis.

-**Tools:** cd, mkdir, touch, cat, grep

 **Commands used (exact sequence):**
 ```bash